acrollet/rh/_posts/blog/2009-07-14-setting-nagios3-send-prowl-notifications.md

 ```

-If your perl binary doesn\'t live in /usr/bin, be sure to give the
+If your perl binary doesn't live in /usr/bin, be sure to give the
-correct path. (run \'which perl\' to find this out if you don\'t know)
+correct path. (run 'which perl' to find this out if you don't know)
 If you try to run the prowl.pl script directly, (without using the
-system perl binary) nagios uses its own perl interpreter, and you\'ll
+system perl binary) nagios uses its own perl interpreter, and you'll
 get an error similar to this in the nagios logs: